PowerAruba/PowerArubaCX/README.md

     Performing the operation "Remove Vrf blue" on target "Vrf".
     [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "Y"): Y
 ```

+### VM

+You can use PowerArubaCX for help to deploy Aruba CX OVA on VMware ESXi (With a vCenter)
+You need to have [VMware.PowerCLI](https://developer.vmware.com/powercli) and [Set-VMKeystrokes](https://www.powershellgallery.com/packages/VMKeystrokes/1.0.0) from [William Lam](https://williamlam.com/2017/09/automating-vm-keystrokes-using-the-vsphere-api-powercli.html)

+You can use the following cmdlet (on this order)

+- `Deploy-ArubaCXVm` Deploy CPPM OVA with add hard disk
+- `Set-ArubaCXVMFirtBootPassword` Configure first boot (Password...)
+- `Set-ArubaCXVMMgmtOobm` Configure OOBM Interface (ip, default-gateway)

 ### MultiConnection